MMarieSchuckart/Masters_Thesis/README.md

 # Merle's Master's Thesis Repo
 (last updated: September 1st 2021)

-This repository is used to collect all the scripts I wrote for my master's thesis.
+This repository is used to collect all the scripts I wrote for my Master's thesis.

 &nbsp;